solana-labs/solana-web3.js/packages/rpc-types/README.md

     const lamports: number = parseInt(quantityInput.value, 10);
     try {
         // If this type assertion function doesn't throw, then
-        // Typescript will upcast `lamports` to `LamportsUnsafeBeyond2Pow53Minus1`. assertIsLamports(lamports);
+        // Typescript will upcast `lamports` to `Lamports`. assertIsLamports(lamports);
-        // At this point, `lamports` is a `LamportsUnsafeBeyond2Pow53Minus1` that can be used anywhere Lamports are expected. await transfer(fromAddress, toAddress, lamports);
+        // At this point, `lamports` is a `Lamports` that can be used anywhere Lamports are expected. await transfer(fromAddress, toAddress, lamports);
     } catch (e) {
         // `lamports` turned out not to validate as a quantity of Lamports.